 This system works constantly in the background, monitoring activity and scanning downloads and installers for malicious content.
 It will also perform periodic system scans in the manner used by antivirus programs.

 If specialist keyloggers can’t help you, go for a rootkit removal program.
 The Malwarebytes anti-rootkit is an excellent performer and the fact that it is free makes it a top pick.
 This software will get right down into the operating system of your computer and scan for a range of rootkit viruses, not just keyloggers.

 This program will perform system scans on demand rather than running constantly.
 A full scan involves a system reboot.
 If a clean up operation doesn’t solve all of your problems, you can use a fixdamage tool to get your internet working properly and fine tune your firewall.

 Malwarebytes Anti-Rootkit is only available for Windows.

 Like the Malwarebytes Anti-Rootkit, Norton Power Eraser goes deeper into your computer than standard antivirus programs.
 Antivirus programs often overlook keyloggers because some legitimate programs use the same technology.
 Whereas antivirus programs err on the side of caution, Norton Power Eraser deletes programs and asks questions later.
 You may risk losing some favorite apps with this take-no-prisoners approach.
 Check the program’s logs and restore or reinstall any genuine utilities that you didn’t want to lose.

 This rootkit searcher is a product of antivirus giant Avast.
-The user interface is not so hot.
-However, you can use this system sweep for free, so it’s worth a shot.
+The user interface is not so hot, though, as you can use this system sweep for free, it’s worth a shot.
 This utility is only available for Windows.

 Keyloggers were originally invented as a method for employers to track what workers were doing on the company computers.
 They then became useful for hackers.
 Now web marketers are using them.